grange85/ahfow-www/_posts/2023/2023-02-16-my-record-collection-009-music-view-shows-187-188.md

 - interview
 date: 2023-02-16 00:00 +0000
 ---
 As far as I can glean from what's on the web, and what's on the disc Music View was a packaged radio show sent to college stations and show 187 featured Luna.
-I have no idea where I got this CD - I guess someone sent this to me, if it was you ... thanks!
+I have no idea where I got this CD - I guess someone sent this to me, if it was you... thanks!

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/music-view-187-188-cd.jpg" "Music View Show: 187 & 188" %}